To properly care for our remaining forests, wildlife and woodlands, Victoria needs new national parks.

 New national parks would be a further drawcard for recreation and tourism to the central west of the state.
 They protect natural areas and manage potentially damaging activities while encouraging visitation.
 Most recreational activities are actively encouraged in national parks and generally the rules regarding activities such as 4×4 driving are the same in national parks as in state forests.

-The reserve system has been carefully planned with a mix of parks including almost 20,000 hectares of regional parks to allow almost all recreation activities and firewood collection.
+The reserve system has been carefully planned with a mix of parks including an additional 20,000 hectares of regional parks to allow almost all recreation activities and firewood collection.

 National Parks are great for both people and nature, as the Victorian parks estate contributes $2.1 billion annually to the Victorian economy through park tourism, and supports 20,000 jobs.